Floflis/docs-source/docs/installing.md

 Instructions for Windows are yet a draft.
 Please stay tuned in our [blog](https://floflis.github.io/blog/) for news.

-Install [Sygwin](https://www.cygwin.com/), make sure you have BASH or any other compatible environment.
+Install [Cygwin](https://www.cygwin.com/), make sure you have BASH or any other compatible environment.

-If you use Windows 10, there is no need to install Sygwin, you can install Ubuntu/BASH on it from Windows Store.
+If you use Windows 10, there is no need to install Cygwin, you can install Ubuntu/BASH/Windows subsystem for Linux on it from Windows Store.

 #### Android